Our customers have been hired by:

 - Add in a few quantifiable achievements to show them you’re as talented as you said you were.

 Just like any physiotherapy session, the ideal length is neither too long nor too short.
-Learn how to write one that’s just right here: What's the Perfect Length for a Cover Letter in 2019?
+Learn how to write one that’s just right here: What's the Perfect Length for a Cover Letter?

 5. Persuade The Clinic’s Director That You’re the Best Physical Therapist to Interview